zackbar22/Portfolio/index.md

-# Welcome to My Website
+# Welcome to Zack Barnett's Portfolio Website

 ## About Me
 My name is Zack Barnett, I am a Junior Certified in the Computer Science Major with a Minor in Progress in Mathmatics at Washington State University Honors College.
 I'm a self-motivated and sociable individual who excells when working with others.
 I'm looking to gain experience in a variety of feilds in order to decide which aspect of Computer Science I wish to specialize in.
 My primary interestes and areas of experience include Software Development, Security, Backend Web Development, and Data Analytics.